 The choice layer for AI coding

-A learned policy that picks the right model, prompt, or harness for each task
+A learned policy that picks from the models your harness explicitly makes available

 How it works